JoshDevHub/dotfiles-old/.config/nvim/README.md

-# My nvim config

-Run `:checkhealth` to make sure you're healthy.
+# 💤 LazyVim

+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.